robertdebock/ansible-role-scl/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-scl.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-scl)

-Install Sofware Collections for and CentOS.

-Applying this role to other types of operating systems than Red Hat will simply "skip" the jobs in this.
+The purpose of this role is to install SCL on your system.

 Example Playbook
 ----------------